thehyve/transmart-core/docs/hd-data-processing-details.md

 The data will be scanned twice.
 The first pass will only validate the data set based on the requirements that are listed in the data type specific documentation.

 In the second pass, the data will be inserted in the database.

+When log transformed data upload mode is activated (`DATA_TYPE=L`) log intensities values get converted back to the raw intensities by applying formula `raw_intensity = SRC_LOG_BASE^log_intensity`.

-Negative values and NaNs in the data file will *not* be inserted into the database.
+Negative raw intensities and NaNs will *not* be inserted into the database.
+Zeros will not be inserted only if `ZERO_MEANS_NO_INFO` is set in `Y`.
+Please note that is impossible to get negative raw intensities or zero intensities out of log intensities when `DATA_TYPE=L`.

 The `log_intensity` column is calculated as base 2 logarithm over raw intensity.
 The logarithm of zero value is substituted by taking logarithm of the half of the minimum of the NON-ZERO raw intensity values in the data set.